 We are very proud of our integrated Maternal-Fetal Medicine fellowship that represents an educational collaboration between the Divisions of Maternal-Fetal Medicine at NorthShore and the University of Chicago.
 This program was built on the foundations of the U of C program that has a legacy of outstanding fellowship trainees over multiple decades.
 The combined ACGME program trains five fellows at a time to become subspecialists and consultants in the care of women with high-risk pregnancies.

-Under the guidance of the Program Director David Ouyang, MD, and Associate Director Anne Dude, MD this fellowship provides extensive experience in the diagnosis, treatment and management of medical, surgical and obstetrical complications of pregnancy.
+Under the guidance of the Program Director David Ouyang, MD, and Associate Director Andrew Rausch, MD, this fellowship provides extensive experience in the diagnosis, treatment and management of medical, surgical and obstetrical complications of pregnancy.
 In addition, the fellows are trained to develop proficiency and expertise in ultrasound and antenatal diagnosis, including procedural skills such as amniocentesis, chorionic villus sampling and fetal blood sampling.

 Our Educational Objectives are as follows: